-So when you in accord with your sinful nature and the accusations of the Devil want to limit yourself to your old life, then take heed: God is calling you to live in faith!
+So when you in accord with your sinful nature and the accusations of the Devil, want to limit yourself to your old life, then take heed: God is calling you to live in faith!

 Your old I says: "This is just the way I am.
 I have to go along with my pessimism, I have to go along with my hardness and with my self-imposed limitations, I cannot love, I cannot serve, I cannot forget, I am a slave to my habits and my addictions, I cannot pray, I cannot, I cannot, I cannot."
 And in this respect - in accord with the old I that is crushed by the law of God - you're right.
-But thank God that God does not call you to resuscitate the old I, but He calls you to lay it down and let it die, because after all that is what Jesus took from you.
-He put your old I on Himself.
-He took your sin.
-He took your lack of love, He took your hardness of heart, He took your unfaithfulness, He took your every weakness and sin of rebellion against God and put these to death on the cross and buried them!
+But thank God that God does not call you to resuscitate the old I, but He calls you back to Christ!
 "And all the prophets saw this, that Christ was to become the greatest thief, murderer, adulterer, robber, desecrator, blasphemer, etc., there has ever been anywhere in the world...In short, He has and bears all the sins of all men in His body...
 (LW 26, 277)."